Extended Tummy Tuck Procedure in Melbourne

 Surgery Before and After Results

-Want to see more ‘real patient’ before and after surgery photographs, performed in Accredited Perth Hospitals by Dr Briggs, a highly experienced Specialist Plastic Surgeon?
+Want to see more ‘real patient’ before and after surgery photographs, performed in Accredited Melbourne Hospitals by Dr Briggs, a highly experienced Specialist Plastic Surgeon?

 Extended Tummy Tuck Procedure and Steps